-Startup activity in the United States has grown well beyond the coasts, as cities nationwide see the impact these early-stage companies have on local economies.
+Startup activity in the United States has grown well beyond the coasts, as cities nationwide see the impact start-ups have on local economies.

 My agency, Empower MediaMarketing, has been working with startups for years through The Brandery’s nationally-ranked accelerator program.
-Here are three reasons why we continue to invest time, talent and funds in the startup community.
+Below are three reasons why we continue to invest time, talent and funds in the startup community:

-1) Collaborate to win: Startups in The Brandery program have four months to prepare themselves for the scrutiny required to warrant a venture capitalist’s investment.
+Startups in The Brandery program have four months to prepare themselves for the scrutiny required to warrant a venture capitalist’s investment.
 This requires speed, flexibility and a broad range of collaboration with different companies.
-The program’s outcome reminds us that there is opportunity in disruption, and a that collaborative approach is more powerful than a competitive approach every time.
+The program’s outcome reminds us that there is opportunity in disruption and that a collaborative approach is more effective than a competitive approach every time.

 We have helped two startups look at data differently to create ad retargeting pools.
 This collaboration has created new opportunities for our clients to test, learn and ultimately further their businesses.
 Agencies connecting startups and clients can create value for all three parties.